VadeRetro/vaderetro-provider/README.md

 ## Requirements

+To work, the provider needs:
-The provider must run at least on Java 8 JVM.
+* to run on Java 8 JVMs or higher
+* to use unlimited JCE (download at http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 ## Project structure